anu-bioinfo/cloud-rnaseq/README.md

  1. **AWS STAR**: The first purpose is to provide tools for bio researchers to run the STAR alignment pipeline in a parallelized fashion on AWS cloud.
 The input is the fastq files and the output is the genome-mapped BAM files and gene expression counts (from running htseq-count).

- 2. **NCBI SRA Pipeline**: The second purpose is to download publicly available scRNA-seq data from the [NCBI SRA archive](https://www.ncbi.nlm.nih.gov/sra), put them on Amazon S3, use tools from 1 to run the assembly pipeline and generate genee cell table for all these public datasets.
-The rawdata, metadata and outputs for all these datasets are made accessible foo r everyone through Amazon S3.
+ 2. **NCBI SRA Pipeline**: The second purpose is to download publicly available scRNA-seq data from the [NCBI SRA archive](https://www.ncbi.nlm.nih.gov/sra), put them on Amazon S3, use tools from 1 to run the assembly pipeline and generate gene cell table for all these public datasets.
+The rawdata, metadata and outputs for all these datasets are made accessible for everyone through Amazon S3.

 ## AWS STAR
 ### Data Requirements